Back to the Lab

-Video - Society
+Video - Storms, storms, storms

 Thunderstorms can be incredibly photogenic.
-Often if you see beautiful fluffy clouds on the sky spreading far and wide, you can expect showers, usually of a short duration, but with abrupt and heavy bursts of rain, sleet, snow and/or hail.
+Often if you see beautiful fluffy clouds in the sky spreading far and wide, you can expect showers, usually of a short duration, but with abrupt and heavy bursts of rain, sleet, snow and/or hail.

 That isn’t always a given though, so the best way of recognising a raincloud is to understand their anatomy and to keep an eye on how they’re moving.
 However, as they can be kilometres in width and height, they can seem slow-moving or static from our perspective even when travelling at great speeds.